 At the start of the pandemic we had to rapidly switch to telephone triage and implement many new systems such as video and online consultations to keep our patients and staff as safe as possible.

-We have understandably recently seen an increase in demand for our normal/routine services combines with more seasonal illnesses due to the Autumn return to schools please click here for advice on illness in school children).
-Due to the increase in demand, if your problem isn't urgent, you may have to wait longer than previously for routine appointments.
+We have understandably recently seen an increase in demand for our normal/routine service and more seasonal illnesses due to the Autumn return to schools please click here for advice on illness in school children).
+Due to the increase in demand, if your problem isn't urgent, you may have to wait a little longer than previously for routine appointments.
 The last few months have been a time of huge change for us all but our reception team will continue to try and assist you in any way they can.

 Please note we cannot arrange COVID tests at the practice or speed up access to COVID tests or results.

 Thank you for your understanding and we will continue to update you on any changes as they occur.

 You can now receive help, advice and treatment for your health problems at a convenient time for you.